 Brock Built’s dedication to environmental cognizance and preservation led to the development of the GreenSmart® program.

 The GreenSmart Program effectively saves energy and money.
 Buildings currently consume 40% of all energy in the United States.
 Homes constructed under the GreenSmart program are much more efficient, inherently meaning they will consume significantly less.
 This consequently leads to less expensive utility bills, saving homeowners hundreds of dollars annually.
-The GreenSmart Program is very comprehensive and consists of multiple components developed in order to preserve both preserving the environment and reducing cost of living for our homeowners.
+The GreenSmart Program is very comprehensive and consists of multiple components developed in order to preserve the environment and reduce the cost of living for our homeowners.
 The program consists of the following standards:

 Radiant Barrier Roofing